 - > Using the setup program on the CD.

 - > Adding a printer.

-- Using CentreWare
+- > Using CentreWare

-- > From the Windows NT or Windows 2000 network server.
+- From the Windows NT, Windows 2000 or Windows xp network server

 Once installed, you will need to configure the printer at each of workstations where you installed the driver.